Why are Black women so angry?

 “I probably can tell you why Black women are angry,” said Dorothy Bendross-Mindingall, school board member of District 2.
 “I think they are courageous, stand-their-ground women like Harriet Tubman, Sojourner Truth and your mama who stood and said, ‘You are not going to mistreat me.’
 If that’s angry, I guess I’m an angry Black woman.”

-The discussion was moderated by Sharron L. Henley, the vice president of programs for the Urban League of Greater Miami, Inc. Henley recounted her own experience of anger during her youth, a period that left her “angry but not necessarily aware of it.”
+Henley recounted her own experience with anger during her angst-filled youth, a period that left her “angry but not necessarily aware of it.”
 She suggested that many Black women and young girls adopt practices that helped her release and understand her anger like mentorship and anger management.

 “Education is not always academics,” she said.
 “It’s a learning process and comes in many forms.”

-Henley read audience submitted comments, and the following comment from an anonymous Black woman fostered the most responses: “Black men have become scarce and absent.
+Through the discussion, Henley read many audience submitted comments.
+The following comment from an anonymous Black woman fostered the most responses: “Black men have become scarce and absent.
 Black women are mothers and fathers.
 Of the Black men that are left they are gay, in prison, polygamists or left our race to be with another race.
 In conclusion we have become angry.”

 Major Stephanie Daniels, the commander of the Miami-Dade Police Department, northside station addressed the prison element of the comment and said, “Because of the violence that plagues our community, we are playing a major part in making Black men scarce.”

-Roger G. Williams of Miami-Dade College framed the answer to the question in the context of history.
+Roger G. Williams of Miami-Dade College gave a different perspective to the controversial question at hand, framing his answer in the context of history.